erikng/blog.eriknicolasgomez.com/_posts/2018-03-26-macOS testing tricks reusing base images and obtaining a root shell prior to SetupAssistant with LanguageChooser.md

 ![Virtual Machine - Validating Update](/images/2018/03/virtual_machine_validating_update.png)

-From here, issue a `shutdown` command and immediately create a new shapshot.
+From here, issue a `shutdown` command and immediately create a new VMware Fusion snapshot (`CMD + SHIFT + S`).
 By utilizing this method, you can now create a fully up-to-date, quasi-never-booted virtual machine for testing things like DEP.
 It's about as close as you can get without a full application installer.

 ## Final Thoughts
 While this method isn't perfect and cannot be reliably automated, it is a great way to test beta macOS versions without application installers.
 Thanks to Chris and Matthew for originally documenting the pieces needed to do this.